-The Explorer II has both Alkaline and NiMH battery packs available as either standard or accessory items.
+The Explorer XS is supplied with a sealed rechargeable Nickel Metal Hydride (NiMH) battery pack and a battery pack designed to accept alkaline AA batteries.
 Removal instructions apply to both types of pack.
-Battery installation instructions apply to alkaline battery replacement only.
+Battery installation instructions apply to alkaline battery replacement only (Explorer S model is supplied with alkaline battery pack only).